apify/apify-docs/sources/academy/webscraping/scraping_basics_python/12_framework.md

 <!--

-import Exercises from './_exercises.mdx';

-**Blah blah.**

----

-caveats:
+Caveats which could be addressed in the rewrite:

 - all the info in the listing is already at the product page, so it's a bit redundant to scrape the products in the listing, we could just scrape the links

-caveats and reasons for framework:
+Caveats which are reasons for framework:

 - it's slow
 - logging
 - a lot of boilerplate code